 Note: This policy is designed for homeowners.
 If you’re renting to tenants, you may find that landlord insurance will provide more suitable cover for your property, including loss of rent or malicious damage by tenants (which are usually excluded from standard home buildings insurance).

 Does buildings insurance cover windows?

-Yes, our buildings insurance provides cover for damage to fixed glass in windows, doors, skylights and greenhouses, sanitary ware and bathroom fittings and fixed ceramic hobs.
+Yes, most buildings insurance provides cover for damage to fixed glass in windows, doors, skylights and greenhouses, sanitary ware and bathroom fittings and fixed ceramic hobs.

 Does building insurance cover roof repairs, including roof tiles?

-Your buildings insurance policy with Endsleigh will only cover repairs to the roof that have been caused by sudden and unexpected damage, such as storm damage.
+Generally, buildings insurance policies will only cover repairs to the roof that have been caused by sudden and unexpected damage, such as storm damage.
 General wear and tear or maintenance issues will not be covered by your buildings insurance policy.